opentext/demo-contract-approval-app/README.md

-IMaaS Contract Approval Demo Application
+Cloud Developer Contract Approval Demo Application
 --------

-This is a demo application to demonstrate how to consume IMaaS services.
+This is a demo application to demonstrate how to consume OpenText Cloud Developer services.

 ## Prerequisites
 NodeJs version >= 14.2.0 and < 15